pyinstaller/pyinstaller/doc/bootloader-building.rst

 Alternatively you may want to use the `darwin64` build-guest provided by the Vagrantfile (see below).

+By default, the build script targets Mac OSX 10.7, which can be overridden by exporting the MACOSX_DEPLOYMENT_TARGET environment variable.

 .. _cross-building for mac os x: